novalis78/codeigniter-base-model/README.md

 Unit Tests
 ----------

-MY_Model contains a robust set of unit tests to ensure that the system works as planned.
+MyModel contains a robust set of unit tests to ensure that the system works as planned.

 Install the testing framework (PHPUnit) with Composer: